Coed Darcy

-Coed Darcy is a new village currently being developed adjacent to Llandarcy in Neath Port Talbot county borough, Wales.
+Coed Darcy is a new village under development on brownfield land adjacent to Llandarcy in Neath Port Talbot county borough, Wales.
+Development began in the mid-2000s and was expected to take approximately twenty years.
+The then Prince Charles visited the site in 2013 after completion of the first phase, but development was paused after fewer than 300 of 4,000 homes had been built, and only an estate at the former refinery entrance has been occupied.

 Historical background

-The village is being built on brownfield land vacated by a former oil refinery, the Llandarcy Oil Refinery, owned by BP.
-The oil refinery was the first crude oil refinery in the UK, and was constructed between 1918 and 1922.
-The refinery produced diesel, kerosene and other products.
-During the post-war period, the refinery underwent large scale development as demand for products increased to 340,000 tonnes per year.
-Due to economic changes, it was announced in 1997 that the site would close.
+Coed Darcy is being built on brownfield land vacated by a former oil refinery, the Llandarcy Oil Refinery, owned by BP.
+The first crude oil refinery in the UK, Llandarcy Refinery was constructed between 1918 and 1922 and produced diesel, kerosene and other products.
+During the post-war period, the refinery underwent large-scale development as demand for products increased to 340,000 tonnes per year, but because of economic changes, its closure was announced in 1997.

-Planned outputs
+Planned development

-The £1.2 billion planned community development will comprise 4,000 homes, community facilities, employment space and open space covering 1300 acre.
-Four new schools (1 Welsh primary, 2 English primaries and 1 secondary) are planned.
-Part of the development proposals includes a new southern access road linking the village to the Fabian Way (A483) into Swansea.
+The planned community of Coed Darcy, within the refinery site, was estimated to cost £1.2 billion and was to comprise 4,000 homes, community facilities, employment space and open space covering 1300 acre.
+Four new schools (1 Welsh primary, 2 English primaries and 1 secondary) were planned.
+The development proposals include a new southern access road linking the village to the Fabian Way (A483) into Swansea.
+The village was planned to have an approximate population of 10,000 when complete.
+Construction was expected to create as many as 4,000 jobs, and to be completed in approximately 20 years, by 2028.

-The construction work is expected to create 3,000 to 4,000 jobs which includes jobs created directly in the construction industry and from related support services.
-The village is expected to become a home to some 10,000 people once development is complete.